Quantum Haecceity

-I have pointed out that ``measurement'' becomes physically well-defined under the Transactional Interpretation (particularly in its relativistic form, RTI, as elaborated in Kastner, 2022).
+I have pointed out that ``measurement'' becomes physically well-defined under the Transactional Interpretation (particularly in its relativistic form, RTI, as elaborated in Kastner, 2018, 2020, 2022).
 In the transactional formulation, quantum systems can indeed become distinguished by their measurement outcomes, thus instantiating an approach to classicality under which a simple product state correctly represents the physics, even if only temporarily (until, for example a bound system is liberated and thus able to interact with other identical systems again and participate in exchange effects).
 Thus, one need not deny the physical relevance of the direct product states.
 On the contrary, they may be seen as meaningful because they not only represent crucial physics that supports symmetrization where it is appropriate, but they also reflect the existence of distinguishable measurement outcomes where these are empirically present.

-I have also pointed to a problem in assuming that there is a true physical invariance under permutation, since neither of the permuted states appearing in a symmetrized state is empirically accessible.
-Thus, the usual (valid) situation warranting the identification of an invariance or symmetry transformation, in which a system remains {\it empirically} unchanged under a transformation from one state to another transformed state, is not instantiated in the case of bosonic and fermionic symmetrized states.
-Rather, an invariance is assumed after the fact based on the empirically required forms.
-In addition, I have noted that exchange forces require a perturbative field be present and that spins be allowed to interact, as described by the Heisenberg Hamiltonian.
-In the absence of such conditions (for example in fermions bound in separate potential wells, or in hypothetical cases of a trivial Hamiltonian), the physics underlying quantum state symmetrization is absent and it is, at the very least, superfluous.
+I have also pointed to a problem in assuming that there is a true physical invariance under permutation, since neither of the mutually permuted direct product states appearing in a symmetrized state is empirically accessible.
+Moreover, individual product state wavefunctions (amplitudes) are manifestly non-invariant under the permutation.
+Thus, the usual (valid) situation warranting the identification of an invariance or symmetry transformation, in which a system remains unchanged under a transformation from one state to another transformed state, is not instantiated for the direct product states.
+Instead, an invariance is traditionally assumed {\it post hoc} based on the empirically required symmetrized states.
+These states can be seen as possessing symmetry, but it is more accurately seen as rotational symmetry, based on the form of the exchange interaction (Heisenberg Hamiltonian), than permutation symmetry.

+In addition, I have noted that exchange forces require that a perturbative field be present and that spins be allowed to interact, as described by the Heisenberg Hamiltonian.
+In the absence of such conditions (for example in fermions bound in separate potential wells, or in hypothetical cases of a trivial Hamiltonian), the physics underlying quantum state symmetrization is absent and thus under these conditions symmetrization is, at the very least, superfluous.